Nouhailangr/Autism-Spectrum-Prediction/README.md

 - Logistic Regression
 - Multi-Layer Perceptron
 - XGBoost
-The choice of models is based on their suitability for binary classification tasks and their potential to handle the characteristics of our dataset.

 ## Model Training and Evaluation
 The selected models are trained on a portion of the dataset and evaluated using another portion to assess their performance.
 Metrics such as Accuracy, Precision, Recall, and F1-score are used to quantify the effectiveness of each model.